rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 The `income_tier` variable categorizes income into `low_income` (bottom 30th percentile), `middle_income` (30th–80th percentile), and `upper_income` (80th–100th percentile), based on quantiles calculated separately by survey year within each household category.
 Individual-level groups use individual income, while household-level groups use household income.

-### Analytical Framework & Groupings

-To facilitate exploratory data analysis (EDA) and modeling, the four original household types were combined into three distinct analytical groups.

-**Group_One**

-Group One represents an individual-level analysis focusing on nonfamily living arrangements.
-This group combines individuals from single renter households, roommate renter households, and roommates living in mixed renter households.
-Following the data wrangling and merging process, Group One retains a sample of 32,604 observations for descriptive and predictive analysis.

-**Group_Two**

-Group Two represents a household-level analysis focusing on family living arrangements.
-This group combines individuals from family renter households and families living in mixed renter households.
-Following the data wrangling and merging process, Group Two retains a sample of 87,901 observations for descriptive and predictive analysis.

-**Group_Three**

-Group Three is an additional group focusing exclusively on work-from-home (WFH) individuals across all households.
-Following the data wrangling and merging process, Group Three retains a sample of 13,979 observations for descriptive analysis.